Leeston Stormwater Flood Bypass

-Leeston has always been prone to flooding, the Leeston creek is known to breach banks causing the flooding in high rainfall events in Leeston.
+Leeston has always been prone to flooding, the Leeston creek is known to breach banks especially during high rainfall events causing the flooding issues in Leeston.
 Following the June 2013 flood event, a public meeting was held which the community asked the Council to look at options to divert flood waters from the farm land around the township and manage localised flooding within the township.

 The bypass will redirect the main flow of floodwater away from the town centre for a 1% AEP storm event (1-100yr) through a specifically designed channel following the path indicated in the image below.
-This will restrict what goes through the centre of town while still keeping the base flow through the Leeston Creek.
+This will restrict what goes through the centre of town while still keeping the base flow through the Leeston Creek protecting its ecological and biodiversity values.

 The approval is for a multi-stage phased project which started with Stage 1 in 2014 and is expected to be completed by 2023.